 Surugaya Specialty Store

 Another retro video game shop to check out in Kyoto is Surugaya Specialty Store.
-Located closer to the centre of Kyoto compared to Ojamakan, Surugaya sells vintage video games and gaming merchandise.
+Located a bit closer to the centre of Kyoto compared to Ojamakan, Surugaya sells vintage video games and gaming merchandise.

 Address: 534-2 Ebisunochō, Shimogyō-ku, Kyōto-shi, Kyōto-fu 600-8033, Japan